 - Use High Quality Butter – Off brand and discount grocery store butters tend to have a higher water content, yielding different results.

-- Properly Soften Butter – Bringing butter to room temperature will ensure the butter easily incorporates into the dough and help the cookies ma
+- Properly Soften Butter – Bringing butter to room temperature will ensure the butter easily incorporates into the dough.

 - Refrigerate Dough – This minimizes the amount cookies spread.